vmware-archive/bert-pretraining/README.md

 ## Contributing

 The bert-pretraining project team welcomes contributions from the community.
-Before you start working with bert-pretraining, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
-All contributions to this repository must be signed as described on that page.
-Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
-For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING.md).
+Before you start working with this project please read and sign our Contributor License Agreement (https://cla.vmware.com/cla/1/preview).
+If you wish to contribute code and you have not signed our Contributor Licence Agreement (CLA), our bot will prompt you to do so when you open a Pull Request.
+For any questions about the CLA process, please refer to our [CONTRIBUTING.md](CONTRIBUTING.md).

 <hr>

 ## License